ckanitz/vanirswatch/README.md

 # VanirsWatch

 Vanirs Watch is a Third-Party-Tool for Ragnarok Online that shows current data of your Character and the gained base and job EXP per hour.

 If you want me to make an INI file for your server open an issue and provide your server admin approval if needed for third party tools!
 See "INI request template"-Issue for requests.

 ### Setup
 Check INI file and put in your memory-addresses.
 Run Vanirswatch.exe as Administrator.

 ### Current Version
-0.2.1 BETA
+1.0.1 BETA

 ### Changelog
+**1.0.1 BETA**
+Made new resolution for GUI
+Moved old code to _legacy
+Added GUI

 **0.2.1 BETA**
 Settings will be read from INI file now.
 Edit INI file to make VanirsWatch working on your server!